-The modularization experts at Deluxe are ready to help you find the perfect solution to your building needs.
+Now that you understand the difference between prefabrication and modular construction, you can learn more from the experts.
+The modularization specialists at Deluxe can help you find the perfect solution to your building needs.
 We have re-imagined each phase of the construction process to achieve remarkable results, saving clients nearly 50% of the time and 20% of the costs of conventional, on-site construction.

 Topics: Modular Construction